art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 Create an account with OpenRouter.
 Go to the "Keys" tab and generate a new key, saving its value to `MantellaSoftware/GPT_SECRET_KEY.txt` (do not share this secret key with anyone).
 This is all you need to do to get started with Toppy, Mantella's default model.

 While Toppy is a good model to get started with, it can fall short when trying to handle complex conversations, in-game lore, or long term memories.
+You are also limited to 100 requests a day when using free models.
 To try out a different model, in MantellaSoftware/config.ini set `model` to a model from the list [here](https://openrouter.ai/docs#models) (eg `undi95/toppy-m-7b`).
 Note that the majority of other models are not free, and you will need to add credits to your account to use them.
 </details>
 <br>